rune/rune/docs/blog/2024-08-21-what-to-consider-when-building-cross-platform-games.md

 ### CPU

 Mobile CPUs are getting faster all the time, but there are still plenty of low-specification devices out there.
-You also have to consider that the device will be running other applications at the same time as your game and if you’re using Dusk, it’ll be used for a voice call as well.
+You also have to consider that the device will be running other applications at the same time as your game and if you’re using Rune, it’ll be used for a voice call as well.

 It’s best to avoid CPU intensive loops making, sure your code does this in small sections over multiple rendering frames rather than attempting to process a lot of data in one go.